eleninisioti/LittleAlchemy2Text/README.md

     python play.py

-you will be asked on how many human and LLM players there will be.
+you will be asked how many human and LLM players there will be.
+Human players will need to perform actions through the command line.

-### Web Interface

-We have also designed a web interface using Flask where a human can play alongside an LLM.

-Try it out locally:

-    python app.py

 ## Cite this work